 Dog Bite Lawsuit Statistics

 I have recently received a good bit of heated interest in my last two posts on the Maryland Court of Appeals opinion in Tracey v.
-Solesky, in which the court held that in dog bite cases involving a pit bull or cross-bred pit bull mix, plaintiff no longer needs to prove that the dog in particular, or pit bulls, in general, are dangerous.
+Solesky, in which the court held that in dog bite cases involving a pit bull or cross-bred pit bull mix, the plaintiff no longer needs to prove that the dog in particular, or pit bulls, in general, are dangerous.

 - The insurance industry pays more than $1 billion in dog-bite claims each year.
 State Farm, the insurance company in Solesky, paid more than $109 million on about 3,800 dog bite claims nationwide in 2011.
 In 2010, State Farm had approximately 3,500 claims and $90 million in payouts.